Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Remember that time Nicolas Cage played a fiery spirit of vengeance defying the Devil Himself?
 No, we're not talking about 2007's Ghost Rider, but your confusion is quite understandable.

-Today, we'd like to draw your attention to Drive Angry (streaming now on Peacock), the 2011 grindhouse actioner starring Mr. Cage as an escaped convict from the Kafkaesque underworld — a speed demon with the not-so-subtle name of "John Milton" — hunting down the Satanic cult leader (Billy Burke) that murdered his daughter in cold blood.
+Today, we'd like to draw your attention to Drive Angry (streaming on Peacock right now), the 2011 grindhouse actioner starring Mr. Cage as an escaped convict from the Kafkaesque underworld — a speed demon with the not-so-subtle name of "John Milton" — hunting down the Satanic cult leader (Billy Burke) that murdered his daughter in cold blood.
 Produced amidst the RealD 3D boom kickstarted by Avatar two years prior, the film was a box office disappointment, grossing just $40 million against a budget of almost $50 million.

 That financial letdown put the kibosh on a potential sequel, the basic setup of which was exclusively related to SYFY WIRE by director Patrick Lussier, who co-wrote Drive Angry with Todd Farmer.
 In essence, Milton and Satan's bean-counting subordinate, The Accountant (William Fichtner), would have gone from enemies to partners after a rogue gang of damned souls assassinate Lucifer with the dreaded God Killer weapon and escape into the mortal realm to raise all kinds of...well, Hell.